Frequently Asked Questions

 1. Can I buy what you produce (eggs, chickens, veggies, beer, etc)?

-At this time, no. We currently give away what we produce for free.
-Our volunteers enjoy both a free lunch while they are here, and each volunteer goes home with a bag of veggies and sometimes some eggs.
+No. We currently give away what we produce for free to our guests.
 The beer is free; but, can only be enjoyed at the Farm and you must present an ID (regardless of how old you think you look).

 Giving stuff away for free helps our Farm grow, and we may at some point get to a size where we can sell what we produce.